Ants on a garden plant

 Black ants on a garden plant

-The proper selection and installation of garden plants can be a game changer, especially if the landscape complements the home’s architectural design along with other structural features.
-A design of this sort is inviting with a picturesque beauty creating lasting impressions.
+The proper selection and installation of garden plants can be a game-changer, especially if the landscape complements the home’s architectural design along with other structural features.
+A design of this sort is inviting, with a picturesque beauty creating lasting impressions.
 Garden plants with various shapes, sizes, flowers, and colors can liven up an area as wildlife, pollinators, and beneficial insects are attracted to this type of environment that can be likened to mini-ecosystems.

 However, amid this beauty, garden insect pests and ants will also show up to take advantage of all that your garden (a mini buffet) provides.
 This behavior of insects is a natural occurrence of biodiversity that works as a whole or unit to bring balance.
-With that said there are steps to take that can help to discourage or lessen the presence of ants and garden insect pests that can become a nuisance especially if there are huge infestations that must be addressed.
+With that said, there are steps to take that can help to discourage or lessen the presence of ants and garden insect pests that can become a nuisance, especially if there are huge infestations that must be addressed.
 We will be looking at 6 garden plants that attract ants and methods that can be implemented to bring complete control.

 Peonies